 In 2006, Half Note released the other half of Herwig's 2003 Davis tribute as Sketches of Spain y Mas; the program consisted solely of the late trumpeter's compositions.
 A quintet studio date entitled A Jones for Bones Tones was issued by Criss Cross in 2007.
 In 2008, Herwig recorded another live date, and released it as The Latin Side of Wayne Shorter, with the trombonist and arranger fronting a septet for Half Note.
 Pianist Eddie Palmieri guested on three of the set's nine cuts.
-Another installment in this series appeared in 2010 as The Latin Side of Herbie Hancock, with guests Palmieri and Randy Brecker. ~ Chris Kelsey & Thom Jurek, Rovi
+Another installment in this series appeared in 2010 as The Latin Side of Herbie Hancock, with guests Palmieri and Randy Brecker.
+In 2014, Herwig returned with yet another entry into his Latinized jazz homage series with Latin Side of Joe Henderson; recorded live at the Blue Note in N.Y.C. and featuring saxophonist Joe Lovano. ~ Chris Kelsey & Thom Jurek, Rovi